 What is the API?

 The API stands for “Application Programming Interface”.
 It allows any two applications to talk to each other.
-Basically, it’s the “messenger” used to communicate with a system and return the correct response.
-In fact, each time you use an app like Facebook, send an instant message or check the weather on your phone, you’re using an API.
+It’s the “messenger” used to communicate with a system and return the correct response.
+Each time you use an app like Facebook, send an instant message or check the weather on your phone, you’re using an API.

 API real-life examples

-However, what if you are not using the airline’s website––a channel that has direct access to the data?
-What if you are using an online travel service, such as Kayak or Expedia, which aggregates information from a number of airline databases?
+What if you are not using the airline’s website a channel that has direct access to the data?
+What if you are using an online travel service that aggregates information from a number of airline databases?

 What is the role of the API in DAM?

 Although most digital asset management solutions have an extensive library of out-of-the-box integrations, it's near-impossible to instantly integrate with every platform out there.
-This is where an API becomes an important component of a DAM.
+This is where digital assets data API comes into play.

-Many business systems lack DAM capabilities, such as video preview generation and file format conversion, and APIs allow developers to implement these capabilities in other systems without writing digital asset management functions from scratch.
+Your app of choice may not have DAM features, such as video preview and file format conversion.
+APIs allow developers to put in place these capabilities in other systems without writing DAM from scratch.

 API use cases for DAM

-- Resource Distribution: it provides easy access to resources from other platforms and allows for various actions, such as downloading, sharing, version control, and transformation.
-A good example is the integration of the website on WordPress with DAM, making it easy to store, catalog, and use digital assets inside WordPress.
+- Resource Distribution: provide easy access to resources from other platforms.
+Allows for various actions, such as downloading, sharing, version control, and transformation.
+A good example is the integration of the website on WordPress with DAM.
+It makes it easy to store, catalog, and use digital assets inside WordPress.

-- Direct publishing: to create embedded links or upload digital assets to other publishing platforms.
-For example, by connecting your Shopify store with DAM you can use tags and metadata to associate images and videos in the DAM with your products in Shopify and publish them in your online store
+- Direct publishing: create embedded links or upload digital assets to other publishing platforms.
+By connecting your Shopify store with DAM you can use tags and metadata to associate images and videos in the DAM with your products in Shopify and publish them in your online store

-- User management: it allows you to create new user groups and add, delete or modify users of digital asset management within other platforms, such as the corporate identity and access management solution.
+- User management: create new user groups and add, delete or modify users of digital asset management within other platforms, such as the corporate identity and access management solution.

-- Integrated advanced search via API: it allows you to find digital resources using account search features, such as advanced filters and tags generated by AI, within other productivity tools.
+- Integrated advanced search via API: allows you to find digital resources using account search features - such as advanced filters and tags generated by AI - in other productivity tools.

 Getting started with APIs

-An API represents an opportunity to leverage DAM in other business systems to provide a customized solution that does everything you’d ever want it to -- the sky’s the limit.
-Get acquainted with Pics.io API documentation and let us help your company to effectively incorporate DAM within your existing workflow.
+An API represents an opportunity to leverage DAM in other business systems to provide a customized solution that does everything you’d ever want it to.
+Discover Pics.io API documentation and let us help your company effectively incorporate DAM within your existing workflow.